zyf-goose/server/README.md

 # Reactor Server

-C++20 epoll-based server used for low-latency systems interview prep.
+C++20 epoll-based server that can run echo traffic and simple KV-cache workloads.

-The codebase is intentionally small enough to walk through in an interview, but it still covers the core mechanics of a production-style event-driven server:
+The codebase is compact, but it still covers the core mechanics of a production-style event-driven server:

 - edge-triggered `epoll` reactor with explicit connection lifecycle
 - per-connection `EventHandler` abstraction